-When young, nas snort and dubbed spurs; and f fresh, his vent will be hard and close.
+When young, has short and dubbed spurs; and if fresh, his vent will be hard and close.
 But you should be particular in observing the spurs, as the market people frequently scrape them, to give them the appearance of young cocks.